ollyspooner/ollyspooner.github.io/writeups/xsltmappings.md

 new XML string (you can find it in the App Store).
 Now that we can transform our XML, we can carry on!

-Let’s have a look at the schema from the wsdl for a moment:

-Searching for “DataFormLoadReply” found us the type of the reply element.
-From here we can do another search for the definition of our DataFormItem element.

-So here we can see our problem element: “Value”.
-The issue is that the “type” attribute is missing, which means that it can actually hold data of any type.
-Mendix doesn’t do an “Any” type.
-Let’s see if we can come up with something that Mendix can handle, by giving it a type and allowing that type to contain a discrete element for each of the potential types of data it can contain:

-Now we need to save this wsdl as a file and import it into Mendix as a separate service definition:

-Now we have two web services: one that we can map and one that we can call.